madeindra/markdownblog/README.md

 - [ ] Generate from a Github repo (public & private)
 - [ ] Generate from a Gitlab repo (public & private)
 - [ ] Branch selection
+- [ ] Generate from a source directory